 Looking for a place to stay?
 Long before there was AirBNB, this network of Rio residences opened up rooms to provide a unique bed and breakfast experience.
 Check out Cama e Café on the web.

 Not all the fun is on the beaches and not all of Rio is chaos.
 I fell in love with the quaint and lovely Saint Theresa neighborhood which sits high up on the hillside and is made up of faded colonial mansions, cobblestone streets, and cafes where artists sing Antonio Carlos Jobim alfresco.
 Plan an afternoon to stroll through streets, eat lunch or dinner and enjoy the bohemian experience.

 Corcovado (Monte Cristo) & Cristo Rendentor

-Yes it’s true, Rio is home to some outstanding soccer clubs and international tournaments.
+Yes, it’s true, Rio is home to some outstanding soccer clubs and international tournaments.
 You never know who you’ll find playing in Maracana Stadium.
 One of the most iconic football landmarks in the world, it was home to the FIFA World Cup in 1950.
-Recently renovated and ready to host the 2014 FIFA World Cup and 2016 Summer Olympics, the arena is a must-see for sports lovers.
-After the World Cup is over you can take a tour or see a local team play.
+Recently renovated, the arena is a must-see for sports lovers.
+Take a tour or see a local team play.
 During the Club Season, teams from Botafogo, Flamengo, Fluminense and Vasco da Gama sports clubs all play at Maracana Stadium.

 Have you traveled to Rio de Janeiro?
 What was your favorite thing to do?